ranfysvalle02/Interactive-RAG/blog.md

 For a more in-depth understanding of how this bot works under the hood, please refer to the bot.py file.
 Additionally, you can explore the [ActionWeaver](https://github.com/TengHu/ActionWeaver/tree/main) repository for further details.

+## Conclusion

+This blog post has provided a comprehensive overview of Interactive Retrieval Augmented Generation (RAG) with MongoDB Atlas.
+We have discussed the importance of chunking, embedding, and the retrieval vector relevance score in optimizing RAG performance.
+We have also explored the concept of ActionWeaver, a lightweight framework for building LLM applications with function calling.

+Overall, this blog post has demonstrated the potential of integrating RAG with MongoDB Atlas and ActionWeaver to build powerful and versatile AI applications.
+By leveraging the strengths of these technologies, we can unlock new possibilities for information retrieval and knowledge management.